autrainer/autrainer/docs/source/modules/augmentations.rst

    To create custom augmentations with collate functions, refer to the :ref:`custom augmentations tutorial <tut_augmentation_collate>`.

-The signature of the :attr:`get_collate_fn` method should be as follows:
+The signature of the :attr:`get_collate_fn` method should be as follows and return a collate function taking in a list of :class:`~autrainer.datasets.utils.AbstractDataItem` objects and returning a single :class:`~autrainer.datasets.utils.AbstractDataBatch` object.

 .. literalinclude:: ../examples/augmentation_get_collate_fn.py
    :language: python
    :caption: example_augmentation.ExampleCollateAugmentation
    :linenos:
-   :lines: 12-
+   :lines: 13-

 .. note::
    Only one collate function can be used in each transform pipeline.